smittytone/BuildAPIAccess/README.md

 Immediately halt all in-flight connections to the impCentral API, including log streams.

-## Class Methods: Processing Connections ##

-### - (NSDictionary *)processConnection:(Connexion *)connexion ###

-When a connection to impCentral API returns, it is processed here.
-Its data payload is decoded.
-Any data-centric error conditions, eg. a request for a non-existent resource, a permissions error, or errors relayed by the impCloud's Squirrel syntax checker, are handled here.
-Valid data is passed to *processResult:* for further processing.

-### - (void)processResult:(Connexion *)connexion :(NSDictionary *)data ###

-Processes any valid data returned by the impCentral API and stores it in relevant internal arrays and other variables.
-It also issues asynchronous notifications to the host app to provide it with the information it has requested, in the form of dictionaries derived from the API-supplied data.

 ## Class Methods: Utilities ##

 ### - (void)reportError ###